robertfeldt/EarleyParser.jl/README.md

+# EarleyParser.jl

-# EarleyParser.jl - compact but useful Earley parsing in Julia
+Compact but useful Earley parsing in Julia.